example42/example42.github.io/_drafts/2017-12-18-beaker_with_vagrant_and_docker.md

 Like the figure from [The Muppet Show](https://en.wikipedia.org/wiki/Beaker_(Muppet)) the Puppet tooling "...is a magnet for disaster".
 In this specifc case we want to find out whether a catalog can be applied to a system successfully.
-In additiona to that the Muppet figure has even more qualification for breaking things: "he routinely experiences mishaps such as being blown up, electrocuted, eaten by large monsters, or afflicted with awkward side effects caused by Dr. Bunsen Honeydew's experiments.
+In addition to that the Muppet figure has even more qualification for breaking things: "he routinely experiences mishaps such as being blown up, electrocuted, eaten by large monsters, or afflicted with awkward side effects caused by Dr. Bunsen Honeydew's experiments.
 Beaker communicates in a nervous, high-pitched squeak that sounds like "Mee-mee-mee mee"" (quote taken from Wikipedia Beaker Muppet - see link above).

-I also like the name for the tool, as we sometimes re-use the "Mee-mee-mee" to a person telling you that something is not working.
+I also like the name for the tool, as we sometimes re-use the "Mee-mee-mee" spelling to a person telling you that something is not working.

 ### Beaker installation

-Puppet beaker allows for unattanded CI based testing and acts as a frontend for Vagrant, AWS, Google Compute, VMware/Vsphere, Docker and others.
-Please see the [beaker documentation on hypervisors](https://github.com/puppetlabs/beaker/tree/master/docs/how_to/hypervisors) for additional information.
+Puppet beaker allows for unattanded CI based testing and acts as a frontend for Vagrant, AWS, Google Compute, VMware/Vsphere, Docker and others hypervisors and a `puppet apply` command.
+Please see the [beaker documentation on hypervisors](https://github.com/puppetlabs/beaker/tree/master/docs/how_to/hypervisors) for additional information on hypervisors.

 Within this posting I want to explain how we at example42 use beaker for acceptance testing in control-repositories like [PSICK](https://github.com/example42/psick).